Who We Are

 It all began over a cup of coffee…

 In 1957, a very keen and talented group of local actors who were tired of having to commute to Everett in order to perform, decided to start a community theatre company in Edmonds.
-So, in 1958 they founded Edmonds Driftwood Players.
+So, in 1958 they founded The Driftwood Players (later updated to Edmonds Driftwood Players, or EDP).
 Before the theatre was built, they performed 1-2 shows a year in different locations such as Firdale Village, Legion Hall (former Post Office on Main street) and other small locations in the area.
 Their first play was George Washington Slept Here.
-CLICK HERE for our full production history.

 WADE JAMES THEATRE